Infinite dimensional finitely forcible graphon: Introduction

 \section{Introduction}

 Analytic objects associated with convergent sequences of combinatorial objects have recently attracted significant amount of attention.
-This line of research was initiated by the theory of limits of dense graphs~\cite{bib-borgs06+,bib-borgs08+,bib-borgs+,bib-lovasz06+}, followed by limits of sparse graphs~\cite{bib-bollobas11+,bib-elek07}, permutations~\cite{bib-hoppen-lim1,bib-hoppen-lim2}, partial orders~\cite{bib-janson11} and others.
-Analytic methods applied to such limit objects led to results in many areas of mathematics and computer science, in particular in extremal combinatorics~\cite{bib-gkv, bib-flag1, bib-flagrecent, bib-flag2, bib-flag3, bib-flag4, bib-flag5, bib-flag6, bib-flag7, bib-flag8, bib-flag9, bib-flag10, bib-razborov07,bib-flag11, bib-flag12} and property testing~\cite{bib-hoppen-test,bib-lovasz10+}.
+This line of research was initiated by the theory of limits of dense graphs~\cite{bib-borgs08+,bib-borgs+,bib-borgs06+,bib-lovasz06+}, followed by limits of sparse graphs~\cite{bib-bollobas11+,bib-elek07}, permutations~\cite{bib-hoppen-lim1,bib-hoppen-lim2}, partial orders~\cite{bib-janson11} and others.
+Analytic methods applied to such limit objects led to results in many areas of mathematics and computer science, in particular in extremal combinatorics~\cite{bib-flag1, bib-flag2, bib-flagrecent, bib-flag3, bib-flag4, bib-flag5, bib-flag6, bib-flag6.5, bib-flag7, bib-flag8, bib-flag9, bib-flag10, bib-razborov07,bib-flag11, bib-flag12} and property testing~\cite{bib-hoppen-test,bib-lovasz10+}.

-In this paper we are concerned with limits of dense graphs and the interplay of two properties of the corresponding limit object (graphon).
-One of them is whether a graphon is determined by finitely many subgraph densities, or equivalently, it is a unique solution of an extremal problem.
-This phenomenon, which is known as finite forcibility, is closely related to quasirandomness of combinatorial objects, as studied by Chung, Graham and Wilson~\cite{bib-chung89+}, R\"odl~\cite{bib-rodl} and Thomason~\cite{bib-thomason, bib-thomason2}.
-In the setting of graphons, Lov\'asz and S\'os~\cite{bib-lovasz08+} proved a general result asserting that every step function, a multipartite graphon with uniform densities, is finitely forcible.
+In this paper we are concerned with limits of dense graphs and in particular with those determined by finitely many subgraph densities.
+This phenomenon, which is known as finite forcibility, is closely related to quasirandomness of combinatorial objects, whose study was initiated by Chung, Graham and Wilson~\cite{bib-chung89+}, R\"odl~\cite{bib-rodl} and Thomason~\cite{bib-thomason, bib-thomason2}.
+In the setting of graph limits, large dense graphs are represented by analytic objects called graphons and the just mentioned results assert that every constant graphon is finitely forcible.
+This result was generalized by Lov\'asz and S\'os~\cite{bib-lovasz08+}, see also~\cite{bib-spencer10}, who proved that every step graphon, which is a multipartite graphon with uniform densities between and within its parts, is finitely forcible.